-The School has clear protocols for ensuring that any visiting speakers are appropriately supervised and suitable.
+The School has clear protocols for ensuring that any visiting speakers are appropriately signed in and supervised.
 The School's responsibility to pupils is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the ethos and values of the School and British values.